On the low dimensional cohomology groups of the IA-automorphism group of a free group of rank three: Preliminaries

 \subsection{Representation theory of $\mathrm{GL}(n,\Q)$}

 \

 Here we briefly review well-known results in representation theory for the general linear group $\mathrm{GL}(n,\Q)$, including Cartan-Weyl's highest weight theory.
-The notation we use here is according to our previous paper \cite{ES1}.
+The notation we use here is according to our previous paper \cite{ES1} by Enomoto-Satoh.

 First, we fix a basis $e_1, \ldots, e_n \in H_{\Q}$, and by using it, we identify $\mathrm{GL}(H_{\Q})$ with $\mathrm{GL}(n,\Q)$.
 Let $e_1^*, \ldots, e_n^*$ be its dual basis in $H_{\Q}^* := \mathrm{Hom}_{\Q}(H_{\Q}, \Q)$.
 Let